Photo by Sarah Whyte

 BIO

 Han Sifuentes earned her B.A. in Art and Latin American Studies from the University of California, Berkeley, and her M.F.A. in Fiber and Material Studies from the School of the Art Institute of Chicago.
-She has been a recipient of a Smithsonian Artist Research Fellowship, Map Fund, Asian Cultural Council’s Individual Fellowship, Sustainable Arts Foundation Award, AHL Foundation’s Andrew & Barbara Choi Family Foundation Grant, Illinois Art Council Agency’s Artist Fellowship Award, Center of Craft’s Craft Research Fund Artist Fellowship, Designing a Better Chicago Impact Grant, and 3Arts Award.
+She has been a recipient of a Smithsonian Artist Research Fellowship, Map Fund, Asian Cultural Council’s Individual Fellowship in collaboration with Roberto Sifuentes, Sustainable Arts Foundation Award, AHL Foundation’s Andrew & Barbara Choi Family Foundation Grant, Illinois Art Council Agency’s Artist Fellowship Award, Center of Craft’s Craft Research Fund Artist Fellowship, Designing a Better Chicago Impact Grant, and 3Arts Award.
 In 2021, she was awarded a 3Arts Next Level/Spare Room Award, a $50,000 unrestricted grant to three women in the visual arts in Chicago who were previous 3Arts Award recipients.
 In 2022, she was awarded a Joyce Award, a $75,000 award to support the creation of her new work in collaboration with HANA Center called Citizenship for All: Storytelling Through Nonggi Making.
 Her project Protest Banner Lending Library was a finalist for the Beazley Design Awards at the Design Museum in London in 2016.

 Solo exhibitions of her work have been shown at the Pulitzer Arts Foundation, Chicago Cultural Center, Jane Addams Hull-House Museum, Hyde Park Art Center, Asian Arts Initiative, Center for Craft, Skirball Cultural Center and moCa Cleveland.
 Public art commissions include Messages to Our Neighbors for Mural Arts Philadelphia in 2021, a 28-billboard project made with Philadelphia immigrant youth that was placed all over the city of Philadelphia; and a permanent Protest Banner Lending Library installation at Chicago Public Library's Brighton Park Library Branch, made with Brighton Park community members.